 Parts of the Southern Ocean freeze in the winter, forming huge blankets of ice.
-Icebergs will also be found drifting in the water, some of which could be several hundred metres high.
+Icebergs will also be found drifting in the water, some of which could be several hundred meters high.
 So when you take the strong winds in as well, it makes crossing the ocean highly dangerous.
 Ice-breaker ships often need to escort ships on their passage through the waters.

 The Southern Ocean’s proximity to the South Pole causes it to experience one of the most extreme weather conditions.

 It is thought that if all the ice-blankets and ice-bergs were to melt in the Southern Ocean, the oceans around the world could all rise by 65 meters.

 The Southern Ocean is known today as the fifth and newest world ocean by the International Hydrographic Organization.
 The IHO confirmed the existence of the ocean in the year 2000.

 The Southern Ocean is about twice the size of the USA.

 The Southern Ocean covers 6% of the Earth’s surface.

-The water temperature of the Southern Ocean varies from -2° C to 10°C (28°F to 50° F).
+The water temperature of the Southern Ocean varies from -2°C to 10°C (28°F to 50° F).
 Climate conditions depends on the seasons.
-The coldest is the winter, when the water temperature can go as low as -65°C.
+The coldest is the winter, when the water temperature can go as low as -65°C (-85°F).

 Despite the cold temperatures, over 50,000 tourists explore the Southern Ocean every year.